northpr/tensorflow-resources/README.md

 # 🧠 Deep Learning with Tensorflow

-All of my resource for my work.Some of it based o Zero to Mastery Deep Learning with TensorFlow course.
-You could check almost every notebook.
-It is mostly tested in Google Colab so it means that you could try to replicate from my work for further research.
+All of my tools for working with TensorFlow.
+The Zero to Mastery Deep Learning with TensorFlow course is the base for some of it.
+Since it was largely tested in Google Colab, you might try to duplicate my findings for further in-depth analysis.

 ## 📂 Materials
-I will try to update all the resource in the future.
-It will included:
+I will try to update all the resources in the future.
+Such as:
 - Object Detection
 - Natural Language Processor
 - Time Series Analysis
 - Helper Function

 ## 📕 Other Good Resources
-I will pasted all the good resource here
+I will paste all the good resources here

 | Number | Website | Detail |
 | ---- | ---- | ---- |